isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-rusted-metal/index.md

 After application, you can store the remaining primer for future use by using its well-designed container seal.
 However, after applying this primer leaves an irregular surface that needs cleaning before you can do your painting.
 As you apply this primer, is it good to note that it has a strong smell and therefore the need to put on a mask while doing the application?

-Pros:
-- Can be used on multiple surfaces
-- Can be stored and reused
-- Restores surfaces through converting rust
-- Simple to use
+Pros: - Can be used on multiple surfaces - Can be stored and reused - Restores surfaces through converting rust - Simple to use - Affordable
-- Affordable

-Cons:
-- Has odor
-- Leaves marks after application that needs cleaning.
+Cons: - Has odor - Leaves marks after application that needs cleaning.

+> See Also: > Mildew Resistant Paints

 ###  [4.
 Rust-Oleum 7769502 with Protective Enamel Primer](https://www.amazon.com/dp/B000SA8OGY/?tag=p-policy-20)